arrikto/kubessh/README.md

 -------

 KubeSSH is currently under heavy development.
-Here is how to install KubeSSH:
+This section describes how to install it in development mode, so you can make changes to the code and see it run immediately.

 1. Clone this repository:
       ```console